How to Clean Windows

 You can use paper towels, cloths, or newspaper in conjunction with one of the cleaners above to create the perfect blend of cleaning products.
 A scrub brush is great for medium and large windows, and a squeegee with a rubber blade is the best way to avoid streaks.

 You can create a DIY cleaning solution by mixing corn starch or dish soap and water for an all-purpose cleaner.
-Alternatively, you can dilute rubbing alcohol, ammonia, or vinegar in water to remove oil and grease.
+Alternatively, you can dilute rubbing alcohol, ammonia, or vinegar in water to remove oil and grease - although be mindful ammonia isn't suitable for tinted glass.

 FAQs